Hyperparticle/nodulus/README.md

 [<img alt='Download on the App Store' src='docs/badges/Download_on_the_App_Store_Badge_US-UK_135x40.svg' width="200px" style="padding:15px"/>](https://itunes.apple.com/us/app/nodulus/id1294238868?ls=1&mt=8 "Download on the App Store")
 [<img alt='Play it online' src='docs/badges/play-online-badge.png' width="200px" style="padding:15px"/>](https://hyperparticle.com/nodulus "Play it online")

 <b>Nodulus</b> is a puzzle game with a clever twist.
 Based on the mathematical theory behind plank puzzles, consists of a grid of cubes and rods which can be rotated with a swipe.
-Turn the activated cubes to reach the end cube to win the level.
+Turn the activated cubes to reach the end cube and win the level.

 ◉ Original concept - designed and developed by a math lover
 <br>